doorfortyfour/TileWorldCreator/docs/Workflow.md

 + `Tiles Presets`
   You can assign multiple tiles preset to a single tiles instantiation layer and set a random weight.
 This is great if you want to add some variety between tile sets.
 + `Ignore layers`
-  Ignore layers can be used if you want to skip instantiation for tiles from another generation layer which overlaps with the assigned one.
+  Ignore layers can be used if you want to skip instantiation for tiles from another blueprint layer which overlaps with the assigned one.
   **Example:**
   ![ignoreLayersExample](img/ignoreLayersExample.png)
-  Here we have a map which has two generation layers `Base` and `Inner`.
+  Here we have a map which has two blueprint layers `Base` and `Inner`.
 The `Base`layer generates the ground and the `Inner` layer shrinks the base layer by one tile to create the inner "grass" map.
 Because of this, we don't want to instantiate the tiles in the `Base` layer which are overlapping with the `Inner` layer.
-Therefore we assign the `Inner` layer to the ignore layers of the `Cliffs` instantiation layer.
+Therefore we assign the `Inner` layer to the ignore layers of the `Cliffs` build layer.

 ### Tiles preset
 ![tilesPreset](img/tilesPreset.png)